dongmeic/EPA-WD/README.md

 7. Update QAQC counts by excluding the completed records.

 #### Report
 The script `initial_status_report.ipynb` was initially applied to report the progress.
+The current reporting format is the application explained above.

 ## Notes